 During the first quarter of 2020, we repurchased 13.0 million shares through an ASR at an average price of \$12.27 per share.
-In accordance with the agreements under various federal governmental assistance programs with Treasury, we are prohibited from making any share repurchases.
-We have suspended our share repurchase program as of March 31, 2020.
+In accordance with the agreements under various federal governmental assistance programs with Treasury, we were prohibited from making any share repurchases.
+We suspended our share repurchase program as of March 31, 2020 and have not restarted the program.